mendix/docs/content/en/docs/community-tools/contribute-to-mendix-docs/_index.md

 This how-to teaches you how to do the following:

-* Add to and edit existing documentation in GitHub
+* Edit existing documentation in GitHub
 * Edit existing documentation locally and build local previews
-* Leave feedback on the documentation
+* Leave feedback on existing documentation
 * Create new documentation

 ## Prerequisites